This article contains affiliate links. Learn more in our affiliate disclosure.

 Duration: 1 hour + 30 minutes, up to 5 hours

 Buses in Sri Lanka are crazy!!!
 Maybe even more than in India.
 The drivers go very fast, often braking at the last minute.
-They take over every car in their way, sometimes even if they don’t see what’s ahead.
+They overtake every car in their way, sometimes even if they don’t see what’s ahead.

 Another aspect to keep in mind is that local buses are often full.
 Hence, you may not be able to get a seat.
 But if you’re lucky, the bus will have AC on.